omahs/anon-aadhaar/README.md

 Generate verification key and proving key.

-**NOTE:This action use for development only.
+**NOTE:This action is used for development only.
 Don't use it in product, please!**

 ```bash
 yarn dev-setup:circuit